-- Size of the space for workbench storage
+- Size of the space available for a workbench

 - Cost/your budget

 Size of Space for Garage Workbench

 When it comes to the size of your garage workbench measure the exact dimensions of your allowable space.
-This factor alone determines your build size regardless or your dreams of a huge workbench.
-When it comes to a smaller space think about whether you want a workbench that is wall mounted, hinge mounted, mobile or fixed.
-If you find a style of workbench you like make it with your own custom dimensions…the beauty of DIY.
+This factor alone determines your build size regardless of your dreams of a huge workbench.
+When it comes to a smaller space think about whether you want a workbench that is wall-mounted, hinge-mounted, mobile or fixed.
+If you find a style of workbench you like customize it to fit the available space.

 Cost of Garage Workbench

 Most often as the size and complexity of a workbench increases so does the cost.
 If you have a budget your working with then this will dictate the build you can afford.
-However having a cost limitation isn’t always a bad thing.
-This is what often makes you think outside of the box and come up with creative ways to make the same build at a lower cost.
-Money doesn’t have to kill your workbench dreams.
-Get creative with what you can do with what money you have.
+However, having a cost limitation isn’t always a bad thing.
+Get creative and think outside the box with what you can do with the money you have.
 Think upcycle and recycling items and utilizing websites that you can get used, low cost and FREE items like Craigs List, Offer Up, Next Door and Facebook Marketplace.